materialsvirtuallab/mlearn/README.md

 # mlearn

-Benchmark Suite for Machine Learning Interatomic Potentials for Materials
+mlearn is a benchmark suite for machine learning interatomic potentials for materials science.